boostercloud/booster/docs/README.md

 ### Custom Authentication

 You can use the **JWT authorization mode** to authorize all incoming Booster requests.
-Your auth server will return JWT tokens wich will be decoded internally by Booster, after decoding, the required roles will be matched with the contained claims inside that token.
+Your auth server will return JWT tokens wich will be decoded internally by Booster, after that, the required roles will be matched with the contained claims inside that token.

 In that way, you can use different auth providers, like Auth0, Firebase, Cognito, or simply create your own.